symfony/symfony-docs/service_container/tags.rst

 compiler passes where you can find these services and use or modify them in some specific way.

-For example, if you are using Swift Mailer you might imagine that you want to implement a "transport chain", which is a collection of classes implementing ``\Swift_Transport``.
-Using the chain, you'll want Swift Mailer to try several ways of transporting the message until one succeeds.
+For example, if you are using the Symfony component Mailer you might imagine that you want to implement a "transport chain", which is a collection of classes implementing ``\MailerTransport``.
+Using the chain, you'll want Mailer to try several ways of transporting the message until one succeeds.

 To begin with, define the ``TransportChain`` class::